multiscale-icprai22/main/index.md

 layout: default
 ---

-## Analysis and learning of multi-variate, multi-temporal, multi-resolution and multi-source remote sensing data
+## Analysis and learning of multi* remote sensing data

+This session deals with the learning and analysis of multi-variate and/or multi-temporal and/or multi-resolution and/or multi-source remote sensing images (hereafter denoted as multi* remote sensing data).

 The huge amount of data currently produced by modern remote sensing missions (aerial and satellite) has raised up new challenges for the remote sensing communities.
 These sensors are now